jgulledge19/Church-Events-Calendar/core/components/churchevents/docs/readme.txt

 3. Go to System -> System Settings
     A. Where you see core in a drop down select churchevents
     B. Now you will see some options, you will need to put in a value for Page/Resource ID

-ONLY For alphas:
-2. Manualy install the CMP:
-    See http://rtfm.modx.com/display/revolution20/Custom+Manager+Pages+Tutorial for more help
-    a.
-Create Namespace:  System->Namespace
-        Click Create New and then fill exactly for Name: churchevents and for Path: {core_path}components/events/
-    b.
-Create the Action
-        System->Actions
-        Right-click churchevents from the list of namespaces and select "Create Action Here".
-        Controller: controllers/index
-        Namespace: yes, use the same namespace: churchevents Check Load Headers
-        Language Topics: churchevents:default
-        Now click save
-    c.
-Create the Menu Object
-        Right-Click "Components" and choose "Place Action Here" Lexicon Key: churchevnts
-        Description: churchevents.desc
-        Action: churchevents - controllers/index
-        Save (you can ignore the Icon, Parameters, Handler, and Permissions fields for now)
-3. Refresh your browser and you should see Church Events under the Components menu.
-4. Add in System Settings:
-    See System Settings for more info: http://rtfm.modx.com/display/revolution20/System+Settings
-      A. Key: churchevents.allowRequests
-         Name: Allow Requests
-         Field Type: Yes/No
-         Namespace: churchevents
-         Area Lexicon: ChurchEvents
-         Value: Yes
-         Description: Allow guests to request events.
-      B. Key: churchevents.dateFormat
-         Name: Date Format
-         Field Type: Textfield
-         Namespace: churchevents
-         Area Lexicon: ChurchEvents
-         Value: %m/%d/%Y
-         Description: This is the format that will appear on forms and when a date is presented.
-Default is %m/%d/%Y see php.net/strftime for all options.
-      C. Key: churchevents.extended
-         Name: Extended Fields
-         Field Type: Textarea
-         Namespace: churchevents
-         Area Lexicon: ChurchEvents
-         Value:
-         Description: A comma separated list of fields you want on the event form.
-Example: extend_numberOfPeople,extend_needCatering.
-      D. Key: churchevents.pageID
-         Name: Page/Resource ID
-         Field Type: Textfield
-         Namespace: churchevents
-         Area Lexicon: ChurchEvents
-         Value:
-         Description: This is the Page/Resource ID where the calendar will be located.
-This is what all generated URLs are based on.
-      E. Key: churchevents.useLocations
-         Name: Use Locations
-         Field Type: Yes/No
-         Namespace: churchevents
-         Area Lexicon: ChurchEvents
-         Value: Yes
-         Description: Use the location manager.
-If yes events will choose from a list of locations and events can check for conflicts.
-If no then each event can have a typed in a location and no event is checked for conflict.
-5. Then run the install snippet: [[installChurchEvents]]

 Extending - adding more fields to the add/edit event form
 1. Simply add another field on the form and the name has to start with extend_.
 So an example is you want to